golang/website/go.dev/content/solutions/paypal/index.md

     alt: PayPal
 ---

-## New Code Infrastructure Built on Go
+## New code infrastructure built on Go

 PayPal was created to democratize financial services and empower people and businesses to join and thrive in the global economy.
 Central to this effort is PayPal's Payments Platform, which uses a combination of proprietary and third-party technologies to efficiently and securely facilitate transactions between millions of merchants and consumers worldwide.
 As the Payments Platform grew larger and more complicated, PayPal sought to modernize its systems and reduce time-to-market for new applications.